vandaltool/zipr/README.txt

 Congratulations!
-You've recieved a copy of the Zipr toolchain.
+You've received a copy of the Zipr toolchain.
 Before use, you need to install it.

 To install, pick an approriate directory for your OS from the